 With the Centers for Disease Control & Prevention initially thinking that there were just 30,000 cases of Lyme disease each year in the US; then suddenly changing that number is at least 300,000 to possibly even 1 million cases in the US alone, now more than ever, it's important to collect data on just how real this epidemic is!

-There are a lot of old wives tales out there about how to "best" remove a tick...
-But did you know that most of them don't work or can even make things worse?
-They can actually irritate and traumatize ticks stimulating it to release additional saliva or causing them to regurgitate gut contents, which could include Lyme disease or other tickborne illnesses.
+There are a lot of old wives tales out there about how to "best" remove a tick, but did you know that most of them don't work (or can make things worse)?
+They can actually irritate the tick, stimulating it to release more saliva or regurgitate gut contents which could include Lyme disease or other tick-borne illnesses.

-Have you spotted a tick recently?
-Perhaps it was crawling on your leg - or perhaps you found it on Fido?
-Identifying tick species is important for a number of reasons; the most important of which, is figuring out what pathogens a tick may carry.
+Spotted a tick recently?
+Perhaps it was crawling on your leg - or maybe it was on Fido?
+Identifying the tick is important for a number of reasons — for example, figuring out what pathogens a tick may carry.
 While it's typically much easier to identify an adult tick, immature ticks can also transmit diseases.